Overlord-Runt/notes/docs/economics/T1 Global Economy/The Global Economy.md

 ## Key Terms

-**Gross World Product** - Refers to the sum of total output of goods and services by all economies in the world over a period of time.
+**Gross World Product(GWP)** - Refers to the sum of total output of goods and services by all economies in the world over a period of time.